DISCLAIMER: I am not affiliated with JetBrains in any way.

 Phonegap

-Although IntelliJ is not designed for Phonegap, I can utilize file watcher and SASS extension to automate building SCSS and Javascript, using Ant build tool to automate iOS and Android build.
-If you write a native Android app, the official Google Android Studio and the Android plugin for IntelliJ.
-Here is my custom iOS Phonegap build task.
+Although IntelliJ isn’t explicitly designed for Phonegap, I can leverage file watchers and the SASS extension to automate SCSS and JavaScript builds, while using Ant to handle iOS and Android compilation.
+For native Android apps, there is also the official Android Studio (based on IntelliJ).

 Built-in Terminals